rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 - Nobody.
   - Just a software developer here in central OH.
   - Unlike a lot of folks talking about NE, I've nothing to sell.
+  - "We are uncovering better ways of developing software by doing it and *helping others do it*."
 - Worked on a (nearly) no estimates project.
 - Worked on a team who used the Lean Estimation techniques we'll talk about.